 Duke of Edinburgh Award

-Allerton Grange School have proudly offered the opportunity for students to take part in The Duke of Edinburgh award for the last 10 years.
-The Award is in demand year after year as the skills and experience it provides is invaluable.
-Students enrol for Bronze Level from the age of 14 and are normally invited to join the scheme in year 10 (although if requested we will consider year 9 students).
-At present we have pupils from years 9 to 12 on the scheme working at Bronze and Silver levels.
+Students enrol for Bronze Level from the age of 14 and all students can choose to join the scheme in Year 9.
+At present, we have pupils from Years 9 to 12 on the scheme working at Bronze and Silver levels.